 Among the effects dementia has on a person, depression and anxiety are some of the most prevalent.
 If you notice your loved one is feeling isolated, sad, or refuses to get out of bed, finding them the proper treatment or care can help reduce these effects.
 Here are some ways to treat depression and anxiety felt by patients with dementia.

-Depression & Anxiety In Dementia Patients
+Depression and Anxiety In Dementia Patients

 Depression and anxiety associated with dementia can lead your parent to disconnect and disengage in daily activities.
 In addition, the symptoms of anxiety may cause a dementia patient to refuse care or support.
 Once your family member becomes disconnected from social interactions, their mental health may start to decline which increases the likelihood of your loved one needing to transition into a care community.